 A recipe for mini fruit tarts using pastry shells, vanilla coconut filling, and topped with fresh summer fruits of blueberries and cherries.
 Serve this fruit recipe for breakfast or brunch.
-You can also find more recipes like these fruit tarts here.

 These tarts are a nice bite size addition to a brunch menu or as something quick and easy to bring to the office.
 They will go over well with the children too.
 The filling is just a bit sweet to counter the tartness of the fruit.

 This recipe has no dairy in it, and uses coconut milk instead, so it is a nice choice for someone who may be lactose intolerant or vegetarian.
 I found it at our local store in the ethnic food section.
 Other stores may carry canned coconut milk in the baking isle.